Vineethkolli/Traffic_Optimiazation_Minor_Project/README.md

 | **G. Gari Prabhash Reddy** | Data Analyst, Visualization & Report Writer |
 | **Dr. R. Naresh** | Research Guide |

----

-## 🪪 License

-This project is open-source for educational and research purposes.
-Please credit the original authors when reusing or referencing this work.